Osteopathic Manipulative Medicine

 Fascia is a continuous sheath composed of elastin and collagen that extends from head to toe, surrounding every organ, blood vessel, nerve cell, bone, and muscle.
 This sheath is the basis of a key Osteopathic principle: unity of function.
 Its purpose is to provide support and reduce friction.
 Fascia has a large number of nerve endings, which means that it also plays a large role in proprioception and our body’s interpretation of pain.

 In health, fluids flow with relative ease from one fascial compartment to the next.
 When a traumatic injury occurs, the fascia may twist and compress.
 The exchange of fluid may become compromised, and physiology may be impaired.
-Degenerative Arthritis is often a result of longstanding traumatic influence and can change the shape of the bones.
-OMT cannot correct this structural change in the bones, but it can correct the resulting strain in the surrounding soft tissue, restoring some physiologic flexibility to allow the tissues to better negotiate the arthritic changes.

-Benefits of OMT During Pregnancy
+Benefits of OMT during pregnancy

 During pregnancy, enormous physical, chemical and emotional changes take place over a relatively short period of time.
-The body has to get used to carrying up to 20+ lb of baby, amniotic fluid, and placenta, causing great physical strain on the, tissues, joints, and ligaments of the body.
+The body has to get used to carrying up to 20+ lb of baby, amniotic fluid, and placenta, causng great physical strain on the back, tissues, joints, and ligaments of the body.
 In order for the pregnant body to adapt to these changes, it finds new ways to walk, sit, and sleep.
 Ligaments that support the pelvis and lower back increase in laxity and muscles can weaken causing joint irritation and severe pain.

 Back pain during pregnancy may also occur due to hormonal changes or from the body adjusting to a changing center of gravity.
 As the womb grows larger, the round ligaments, or the thick ligaments supporting the womb, stretch.
 This strain on the ligaments causes pain in the lower abdomen or groin area.
 Any sudden movement, such as sneezing or standing up too quickly, can cause spasms that pull on already stressed ligaments.

 Research studies show that OMT significantly improves back dysfunction during the third trimester.
-Osteopathic treatment during pregnancy can ease some of the symptoms typically associated with pregnancy:
+Osteopathic treatment during pregnancy can ease some of the symptoms typically associated with pregnancy.